EPD: Family nearly ran over during Christmas argument - NewsBreak

 Police say after kicking one of the adult victims, Winnett took off in the car while people were trying to stop him.
 Officers say he almost hit two children and an adult while trying to leave the home.

-According to EPD, a child hanging in the passenger side door was dragged onto the street and nearly ran over.Police ask for help in finding missing Greene Co. juvenile
+According to EPD, a child hanging in the passenger side door was dragged onto the street and nearly ran over.Historic transplant recipient celebrates holiday progress

 Police later learned that the suspect is currently on probation for being convicted of multiple counts of battery on public safety officials.
 Joshua P. Winnett, 31, was booked into the jail and is being held on $10,000 bond.
 He faces charges of: